haydenhargreaves/hhargreaves.net/src/journal/Self Hosted Git Server: Step-by-Step Guide.md

 Version control is one of the most powerful tools used by developers, and Git is the most widely adopted **version control system** (vcs).
 However, when it comes to hosting Git, everyone does it a little differently.
 Most people use **[GitHub](https://github.com)** or even [GitLab](https://about.gitlab.com).
 Large companies typically host their own for an added layer of safety and security.
-That is exactly what this guide will cover, on a smaller scale of course!
+That is exactly what this guide will cover, but on a smaller scale of course!

-But before we dig into the details, what exactly does it mean to *roll your own version control* or *host your own git server*?
-Well its simple, we are going to use a server of our own to deploy an application that serves as a web-UI and *hub* for our Git repositories.
+Before we dig into the details, what exactly does it mean to *"roll your own version control"* or *"host your own git server"*?
+Well, it's simple, we are going to use a server of our own to deploy an application that serves as a web-UI and *hub* for our Git repositories.
 Before you freak out, we are not going to actually write any code or build the application, there are countless open-source options available for **free** that "home-labbers" such as myself.
 In this guide, we will be using [Gitea](https://about.gitea.com) due to its ease of use